stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/ADC/3ADCs_DMA/readme.txt

    microcontrollers where the Flash memory density ranges between 64 and 128 Kbytes.
  - High-density devices are STM32F101xx and STM32F103xx microcontrollers where
    the Flash memory density ranges between 256 and 512 Kbytes.
+ - XL-density devices are STM32F101xx and STM32F103xx microcontrollers where
+   the Flash memory density ranges between 512 and 1024 Kbytes.
  - Connectivity line devices are STM32F105xx and STM32F107xx microcontrollers.

  * <h3><center>&copy; COPYRIGHT 2010 STMicroelectronics</center></h3>